 December – Not as cold as in January, we organize during New Year week a kite & dive cruise, and that is the last trip of the season!

-That’s it basically, but as you can imagine I’ve had in the years many discussions with locals on when is the right time to kite in Egypt, and we don’t always agree 😉 .
+That’s it basically.
 My suggestion is to choose the months that better fit your holiday needs.
 Wind is not guaranteed, and this is valid not only for Egypt, but also for the rest of the world (with some exceptions, like Cape Verde in Winter for example).
 And if you are a few days away from your kite safari with us and you are not sure which kites to bring, text me and we will check the forecast together and see which kites are best to bring…

 Hope to see you in the water soon!